dustinpfister/blog_posts/_posts/linux-head.md

 layout: post
 categories: linux
 id: 820
-updated: 2021-03-10 12:43:05
+updated: 2021-03-10 12:45:47
-version: 1.2
+version: 1.3
 ---

-The Linux head command is a way to just print the first few lines of some output rather than the whole thing.
+The [Linux head](https://man7.org/linux/man-pages/man1/head.1.html) command is a way to just print the first few lines of some output rather than the whole thing.
 In addition there is also the tail command that can be used as a way to print just the last few lines of some output.
 In some situations this is just what I would want to do with soem command output rather than make use of some other options, such as the less command, or redirection of output to a file that I can then option with a text editor like nano.

 <!-- more -->